ulfben/cpp_prngs/README.md

 **Standard distributions are not cross-library reproducible.** Given the same engine state, distributions such as `std::normal_distribution` are not required to produce identical results across different standard-library implementations.
 This can break procedural-generation consistency between platforms.
 See [P2059R0: Make Pseudo-random Numbers Portable](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2059r0.pdf).

-**There is no compile-time support.** Standard random-number engines cannot currently be evaluated at compile time.
-Deterministic `constexpr <random>` facilities are still only proposed for C++29 in [P3791R1](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2026/p3791r1.html).
+**There is no compile-time support.** Standard engines and distributions are not constexpr and cannot be evaluated at compile time.
+Making the deterministic <random> facilities constexpr is still only proposed for C++29 in [P3791R1](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2026/p3791r1.html).

 The most widely used general-purpose engine in the C++ standard library is probably the Mersenne Twister, [`std::mt19937`](https://eel.is/c++draft/rand.predef).
-However, `std::mt19937` requires **624 state words - typically around 2.5 KiB of internal state**.
-That puts substantial pressure on CPU caches.
+It is a respectable generator, but `std::mt19937` requires **624 state words - typically around 2.5 KiB of internal state**.
+That can put substantial pressure on CPU caches.
 Choosing it over modern small-state generators such as [xoshiro256**](https://prng.di.unimi.it/), [PCG](https://www.pcg-random.org/paper.html), or [Romu](https://www.romu-random.org/) incurs [a significant performance cost](https://github.com/ulfben/cpp_prngs/#performance-benchmarks).

 For a deep, game-focused comparison of 47 PRNGs across nine platforms, see Rhet Butler’s excellent [RNG Battle Royale (2020)](https://web.archive.org/web/20220704174727/https://rhet.dev/wheel/rng-battle-royale-47-prngs-9-consoles/).
 It highlights the performance, portability, state-size, and statistical-quality concerns that matter in real-world game development.
 Several of its top-performing generators - including Romu and SmallFast - are included here.